-Mr. Birkenruth has previously served as a member of the Executive Committee and Board of Directors of the Connecticut Business and Industry Association; a member of the Board of Overseers of the University of Connecticut's School of Business; as a Trustee of the Connecticut Policy and Economic Counsel; and has served several terms as a member of the Board of Trustees and as an incorporator of the Windham Community Memorial Hospital.
+Mr. Birkenruth serves on the Advisory Board of the Institute of Material Sciences at the University of Connecticut and has previously served as a member of the Executive Committee and Board of Directors of the Connecticut Business and Industry Association; a member of the Board of Overseers of the University of Connecticut's School of Business; as a Trustee of the Connecticut Policy and Economic Counsel; and has served several terms as a member of the Board of Trustees and as an incorporator of the Windham Community Memorial Hospital.